wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

 ## Home Pages & Terminology

-> <a target="_blank" href="https://endjin.com/blog/2023/05/intro-to-microsoft-fabric">BLOG</a>: Microsoft Fabric can be thought of as the third generation of Microsoft data platforms, where first generation (e.g. HDInsight, SQL Data Warehouse) were somewhat isolated takes on traditional data products; second generation was Azure Synapse Analytics, which integrated platforms at a UX level but still felt a little disjointed at the data level; and now we have Microsoft Fabric which builds upon the Synapse "unification" vision, with a particular focus on enabling deep data-level interoperability.
+> <a target="_blank" href="https://endjin.com/blog/2023/05/intro-to-microsoft-fabric">BLOG</a>: "Microsoft Fabric can be thought of as the third generation of Microsoft data platforms, where first generation (e.g. HDInsight, SQL Data Warehouse) were somewhat isolated takes on traditional data products; Second generation was Azure Synapse Analytics, which integrated platforms at a UX level but still felt a little disjointed at the data level; and now we have Microsoft Fabric which builds upon the Synapse "unification" vision, with a particular focus on enabling deep data-level interoperability."

 The product name "<strong>Fabric</strong>" Microsoft introduced March 2023 along with a set of cloud-based product <strong>experiences</strong> containing the same words also used in legacy products that Microsoft continues to sell: <a target="_blank" href="https://www.casewhen.co/blog/data-factory-showdown-fabric-vs-azure">BLOG</a>: